-Alaris has eight subsidiaries: (i) AlC; (ii) Alaris Partnership; (iii) Alaris Coöperatief U.A.; (iv) Alaris USA Inc.; (v) 9471111 Canada Ltd.; (vi) Salaris Small Cap Royalty Corp.; (vii) Salaris USA Royalty Inc. and (viii) Salaris Small Cap Coöperatief U.A.
-The following table shows our subsidiaries, where they are incorporated or formed, and the percentage of voting securities that we beneficially own or directly or indirectly exercise control over.
+Alaris currently has four subsidiaries: (i) AIC; (ii) Alaris Coöperatief U.A.; (iii) Alaris USA Inc.; and (iv) Salaris USA Royalty Inc. The following table shows our subsidiaries, where they are incorporated or formed, and the percentage of voting securities that we beneficially own or directly or indirectly exercise control over.